simransachar/commentAPIcode/README.md

 ### 3. <a name="3"></a>Add Comment
 ####
 For new comments - Comment Text and Article ID needs to be send via HTTP POST method.
 All the scores will be calculated and send via Response.
 An auto-generated commentID will also be send in response.

-This Comment ID needs to be kept note of in order to update or delete the Comment in future.
+<b>Note: </b> This Comment ID needs to be kept note of in order to update or delete the Comment in future.

 | Name   | Values and Notes           |